papyros/qml-material/README.md

     $ make check # Optional, make sure everything is working correctly
     $ sudo make install

-Now checkout out the `examples` folder to see how to use Material Design from QtQuick!
+Now check out the `demo` folder to see how to use Material Design from QtQuick!

 ### Licensing